digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 DIGITAL_OCEAN_CLUSTER_ID: "<your_digital_ocean_cluster_id>" # DOKS cluster ID that needs to be monitored
 ```

-The most important values that we need to provide here is the DigitalOcean `API token`, the `Cluster ID` and the `Node Creation Delay` time interval which can be expressed in seconds or minutes using the appropriate suffix - e.g.: `10s`, `10m`, etc.
+You must specify the DigitalOcean API token `DIGITAL_OCEAN_TOKEN`, the Cluster ID `DIGITAL_OCEAN_CLUSTER_ID`, and the node creation delay time interval `DELAY_NODE_CREATION` in seconds or minutes using the appropriate suffix - e.g.: `10s`, `10m`, etc.

 **Note:**

-Having a value that's too low for the `DELAY_NODE_CREATION` option will interfere with the time interval needed for a node to become ready and available after it gets recycled.
-From real world tests it can take several minutes to complete or even more, so please choose a value that's appropriate.
+Having a value that's too low for `DELAY_NODE_CREATION` will interfere with the time interval needed for a node to become ready and available after it gets recycled.
+From real world situations, it can take several minutes to complete or even more, so please choose a value that's appropriate.
 A good starting point is `10m` - hence the value used in this tutorial.

 ### Deployment Steps

-We're going to use `Helm` to perform the deployment in a few very easy steps as follows:
+Use `Helm` to perform the deployment as follows:

-1. Add the required `Helm` repository first:
+1. Add the required `Helm` repository:

     ```bash
     helm repo add digital-mobius https://qovery.github.io/digital-mobius
     ```
-2. Fetch the cluster `ID` that you want to monitor for node failures:
+2. Fetch the cluster ID that you want to monitor for node failures:

     ```bash
     doctl k8s cluster list
     export DIGITAL_OCEAN_CLUSTER_ID="<your_cluster_id_here>"
     ```

-    **Hint:**

-    If you have only one cluster then it's just a matter of (`jq` is needed first - e.g.: on MacOS `brew install jq`):
     ```bash
     export DIGITAL_OCEAN_CLUSTER_ID="$(doctl k8s cluster list -o json | jq -r '.[].id')" echo "$DIGITAL_OCEAN_CLUSTER_ID"
-    ```
+    **Hint:**

+    If you have only one cluster, then use `jq`.
+For example, on MacOS `brew install jq`):
-3. Make sure that the `DigitalOcean` token is set if not already:
+3. Make sure that the `DigitalOcean` token is set:

     ```bash
     export DIGITAL_OCEAN_TOKEN="<your_do_personal_access_token>"
     echo "$DIGITAL_OCEAN_TOKEN"
     ```
-4. Start the actual deployment in a dedicated namespace (in this example `maintenance` is used):
+4. Start the actual deployment in a dedicated namespace.
+This example uses `maintenance` as the namespace:

     ```bash
     helm install digital-mobius digital-mobius/digital-mobius --version 0.1.4 \